greenm01/ec4x/docs/ec4x_specs.md

 Although not required, it is highly recommended to purchase physical copies of these classics to fully appreciate the art.
 Dive deep.

 Esterian Conquest was an obscure bulletin board system (BBS) door game from the early 1990's that inspired this project.
 EC is a gem, and great times were had battling friends, family, and anonymous players over the phone lines on slow noisy modems.
 Graphics were crude but the ANSI art was fantastic.
 The early 1990's was a simple time, just before the internet blew up and super computers landed in all of our pockets.
 EC turns progressed once a day and most of the strategic planning occurred in one's imagination offline.
 Players eagerly awaited each new day's battle reports, and games would last several weeks to several months.
 Maps and reports were printed on dot matrix printers and marked up with pencil to no end.
 The times were good.
 That era is long gone but tabletop wargaming is still alive and well in 2024.
-EC4X is an attempt to recapture the magic.
+EC4X is an attempt to recapture some of that magic.

 While not intended to be an accounting exercise, there is enough complexity in EC4X to allow for dynamic strategic decision making and surprising outcomes.